Emergency Department in Seattle

 - Emergency care for children ages 21 years and younger, 24 hours a day, 7 days a week

-- Doctors board-certified in pediatric emergency medicine
+- Doctors board-trained and certified in pediatric emergency medicine

 - Rapid access to the full facilities and staff of Seattle Children's, including operating rooms, MRI, CT scan, X-rays and other advanced diagnostic techniques, and experts in more than 30 pediatric specialties